 Completing a Root Cause Analysis (RCA) for an event, catastrophic or otherwise, is critical prior to taking corrective action and restarting the unit.
 Fully understanding the root cause of an event will define the proper corrective actions needed to mitigate or eliminate the chance of repeat failure.
 MD&A prides itself in performing RCA’s that focus purely on the facts, physics and operational history of the machine.
-Once the RCA has been completed, MD&A can provide all the services and parts required to correctly address the issues.
+Once the RCA has been completed, MD&A can provide all the services and parts required to address the issues correctly.

 What has been your favorite project at MD&A?